Bryce Dallas Howard confirms 'Apollo 13' homage in her new epsiode of 'The Mandalorian' - KTBB News, Weather, Talk

-(NEW YORK) — (SPOILER ALERT) “I woke up to such sweet messages and it means the world!!” said Bryce Dallas Howard, who thanked fans for “staying up late” and watching Friday’s new episode of The Mandalorian, which she directed — and during which she also included an homage to her father Ron Howard’s Oscar-winning 1995 film, Apollo 13.
+Disney+(NEW YORK) -- (SPOILER ALERT) "I woke up to such sweet messages and it means the world!!" said Bryce Dallas Howard, who thanked fans for "staying up late" and watching Friday's new episode of The Mandalorian, which she directed -- and during which she also included an homage to her father Ron Howard's Oscar-winning 1995 film, Apollo 13.

 As the episode begins, the title character's ship, the Razorcrest, is heavily damaged as it makes a dramatic atmospheric entry.
 A sharp-eyed fan tweeted a side-by-side comparison of Razorcrest's re-entry and that of the crippled NASA command capsule's re-entry in Apollo 13, both ships shaking violently as they nearly burn up on their way to landing.